mantidproject/mantid/docs/source/release/v3.7.0/diffraction.rst

 Powder Diffraction Scripts
 --------------------------

-- Pearl legacy powder diffraction has been integrated and can be found `Script/PearlPowderISIS`.
+- Pearl powder diffraction has been integrated and can be found `Script/PearlPowderISIS`.
 The routines/script has been differentiated from the long list of directories of calibration and raw files.
 The calibration directories can be found in a file by the name of pearl_calib_factory.py,